Northrop A-17: United States

 The A-17 entered service in February 1936, and proved to be a reliable and popular aircraft.
-However, in 1938, the Air Corps decided that attack aircraft should be multi-engined, rendering the A-17 surplus to requirements.
+However, in 1938, the Air Corps decided that attack aircraft should be multi-engine, rendering the A-17 surplus to requirements.
 From 14 December 1941, A-17s were used for coastal patrols by the 59th Bombardment Squadron (Light) on the Pacific side of the Panama Canal.
 The last remaining A-17s, used as utility aircraft, were retired from USAAF service in 1944.

 Other countries

 Argentina

 Argentina purchased 30 Model 8A-2s in 1937 and received them between February and March 1938; their serial numbers were between 348 and 377.
-These remained in frontline service until replaced by the I.Ae.
+These remained in front line service until replaced by the I.Ae.
 24 Calquin, continuing in service as trainers and reconnaissance aircraft until their last flight in 1954.

 Peru

-Peru ordered ten Model 8A-3Ps, these being delivered from 1938 onwards.
+Peru ordered ten Model 8A-3Ps, these being delivered from 1938.
 These aircraft were used in combat by Peru in the Ecuadorian–Peruvian War of July 1941.
 The survivors of these aircraft were supplemented by 13 Model 8A-5s from Norway (see below), delivered via the United States in 1943 (designated A-33).
 These remained in service until 1958.

 Sweden

-The Swedish government purchased a licence for production of a Mercury-powered version, building 63 B 5Bs and 31 B 5Cs, production taking place from 1938 to 1941.
+The Swedish government purchased a license for production of a Mercury-powered version, building 63 B 5Bs and 31 B 5Cs, production taking place from 1938 to 1941.
 They were replaced in service with the Swedish Air Force by SAAB 17s from 1944.
 The Swedish version was used as a dive bomber and as such, it featured prominently in the 1941 film Första divisionen.